skip to main content

 Why you should trust us

-Our sports experts researched and tested the best ways to watch the Kentucky Derby.
-While we compared derby coverage across 13 popular TV services, we also examined alternative viewing options, such as Peacock, NBCSports.com, and the NBC Sports app.
-We based our final recommendations on pricing, ease of use, and Triple Crown coverage.
+Our CableTV.com sports editor, Taylor Kujawa, researched and tested the best ways to watch the Kentucky Derby.
+While he compared derby coverage across 13 popular TV services, he also examined alternative viewing options, such as Peacock, NBCSports.com, and the NBC Sports app.
+He based our final recommendations on pricing, ease of use, and Triple Crown coverage.

 Check out our How We Rank page to learn more about our methods.